Do

 • Plant stakes and string

-How to grow broccoli microgreens in an urban garden
+2. How to grow broccoli microgreens indoors

 Broccoli microgreens provide high amounts of vitamin C, magnesium, copper and zinc - packing in a higher quantity of nutrients than a head of broccoli!